djwilkins/live-eta-react-prototype/README.md

 # Purpose

-The purpose of this project is to create a simple prototype of the fuller "smart saver" React app I will create in the near future.
+The purpose of this project is to create a simple prototype of the fuller "Live ETA" React app I will create in the near future.

 ## Requirements

-* Input - Users DOB, Cost of Living (post income tax), Target Retirement Age, Assumed Inflation Rate
-* Output - Users cost of living (post income tax) inflated to target age of retirement.
-* React App - useState and useEffect hooks used
-* Material UI - componants utilized for UI input/output
-* Separate Module for Logic - Revealing module pattern
+* Task component has basic UI worked out for Action state/view (Edit view will wait real project)
+* Task component passed down tasks as prop

 # Commits